vtexdocs/dev-portal-content/docs/guides/Integration-Guides/recaptcha/implementing-recaptcha-in-integrations.md

 In order to implement reCAPTCHA validation in a mobile app that places orders, follow the steps below.

 1. Create a Google Cloud project, according to the instructions in the article [Create, shut down, and restore projects](https://support.google.com/googleapi/answer/6251787).
+2. Create a Google Cloud API key, according to the instructions in the article [Authenticate using API keys](https://cloud.google.com/docs/authentication/api-keys) provided by Google.
-2. Create a reCAPTCHA enterprise key, according to the instructions in the article [Creating reCAPTCHA keys](https://cloud.google.com/recaptcha-enterprise/docs/create-key) provided by Google.
+3. Create a reCAPTCHA enterprise key, according to the instructions in the article [Creating reCAPTCHA keys](https://cloud.google.com/recaptcha-enterprise/docs/create-key) provided by Google.
-3. Get your current VTEX Checkout settings, with the [Get orderForm configuration API request](https://developers.vtex.com/docs/api-reference/checkout-api#get-/api/checkout/pvt/configuration/orderForm).
+4. Get your current VTEX Checkout settings, with the [Get orderForm configuration API request](https://developers.vtex.com/docs/api-reference/checkout-api#get-/api/checkout/pvt/configuration/orderForm).
-4. Add your newly created reCAPTCHA key to your VTEX Checkout settings, by sending a request to the [Update orderForm configuration endpoint](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pvt/configuration/orderForm).
+5. Add your newly created reCAPTCHA key to your VTEX Checkout settings, by sending a request to the [Update orderForm configuration endpoint](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pvt/configuration/orderForm).
 Use the configuration retrieved in step 3 as your request body and add your key information in this field:

    ```json
    {